Bradford City Police

-The Bradford City Police (Previously the Bradford Borough Police before 1897) was the municipal police department of the city of Bradford, West Yorkshire, England, UK.
+The Bradford City Police (Previously the Bradford Borough Police before 1897) was the municipal police force of the city of Bradford, Yorkshire, England, UK.

 History

 Bradford Borough Charter was granted in 1847, and Bradford Corporation acquired all the statutory powers from the old Municipal Corporation.
 In 1848, the Bradford Borough Police was amalgamated, with a Borough HQ No. 24-26 Swaine Street.